The School of Extended and International Education Offers University Credit for Professionals

 - If a different instructor is offering the course, their resume or vita

 Credit Guidelines Back to Top

 Courses may be offered for academic credit, continuing education hours (CEU) or both.
-Both are recorded by the University and transcripts may be requested.
+Credit is awarded for instructional time only; breaks, meals, conference registration, or other non-instructional time is not included.
+Both types of credit are recorded by the University and transcripts may be requested.

 Keep these criteria in mind as you design your course:

 Academic credit may be counted toward a degree and is the preferred type of credit for professional development coursework for teachers.

 - Lecture classes: each academic semester unit requires 15 hours of class time and 30 hours of supporting work outside of class.

 - Activity or laboratory classes, such as art or science: 30 instructional hours and 15 out-of-class hours.

 - These hours are exclusive of registration, orientations, breaks or meals.

 - Students must complete an assignment demonstrating they understand the theoretical base(s) of course content.